imgbot/Imgbot/Docs/min-kb-threshold.md

-You can set a space saved threshold using the `.imgbotconfig` file.
+To change the default threshold, you can set an optional space saved threshold using the `.imgbotconfig` file.

- - This configuration is optional and is only required if you want to change the default threshold
- - Default setting is 10KB
+- This option limits the Imgbot pull request frequency over time.
- - Accepts only numbers as input (e.g. `"minKBReduced": 500` for a 500 KB threshold)
+- Accepts only numbers as input (see examples below)
- - Can be used to limit the frequency of PRs Imgbot will open over time
+- The default value is 10 kilobytes.

 `.imgbotconfig`

-Setting 500 KB threshold
+Setting 500 KB threshold:

 ```
 {